-Scientists tackle Huntington's disease by targeting mutant geneNovember 6th, 2012 in Genetics
+Scientists tackle Huntington's disease by targeting mutant geneNovember 6, 2012 in Medicine & Health / Genetics

 Huntington's disease is an inherited, neurodegenerative disorder that usually appears in mid-adult life and leads to uncoordinated body movements and cognitive decline.
 The disease is due to multiple repetitions of a deoxyribonucleic acid (DNA) sequence (i.e. the nucleotides CAG) in the gene encoding the 'Huntingtin' protein.
 This sequence is present more than 35 times in patients suffering from this disease, while it is repeated 10 to 29 times in healthy patients.
 In a recent study, published in the journal PNAS, researchers in Spain succeeded in reducing the chromosomal expression of the mutant gene, which could potentially hinder disease development.

 Researchers say adult humans specifically need the Huntingtin protein, which is located in different tissues of the body, to ensure the development and survival of neurons.
 The presence of a mutant gene results in an abnormal form of the Huntingtin protein.
 When this happens, the body is affected by a number of symptoms, including involuntary movements, behavioural changes and dementia.
 Despite inroads made into this condition, no one has been able to find a cure for Huntington's disease.
 Patients are currently treated to ease their pain and discomfort, and most patients die around 15 years after their symptoms first appear.